NA980593/Guardian-Eye/README.md

-﻿# Guardian Eye
+# Guardian Eye
 HenHacks 2025 Project

 **Guardian Eye** is a cybersecurity web application designed to protect minors from online sextortion threats.
 The system monitors incoming SMS messages, analyzes them using the Gemini API for potential risks, and notifies both the child and their guardians if a threat is detected.
-It also provides actionable guidance to help the child respond appropriately.
+Additionally, **Guardian Eye** features a **real-time chat application** that allows teens to securely communicate and report potential threats while also receiving support and guidance.

 ---

 ## Team Members

 - **Kush Desai**: role(s)
 - **Nishchay Arjyal**: role(s)
 - **Nick Santone**: role(s)
 - **Lexi Baker**: role(s)

 ---

 ## Overview